Jason Kreis: Real Salt Lake

-New York City FC
+New York City

 On December 11, 2013, Kreis was announced as the first head coach of New York City FC, having reached the end of his contract at Real Salt Lake and declining an extension offer from RSL so he could take the New York City FC position.
 The move came just four days after he missed out on lifting his second MLS Cup with the Utah team, losing on penalty kicks to Sporting Kansas City.
 It was revealed in the announcement that his contract, starting on January 1, 2014, would see him begin by traveling to Manchester in England to familiarize himself with the set-up of franchise-owners Manchester City.

 Kreis' inaugural season with NYCFC ended in disappointment.
 The club finished with a 10–17–7 record in the regular season placing 8th in the Eastern Conference, failing to make the 2015 MLS Cup Playoffs.
 He and the club parted ways on November 2, 2015.

-Orlando City SC
+Orlando City

-On July 19, 2016, Kreis was hired by Orlando City SC to replace outgoing inaugural coach Adrian Heath.
+On July 19, 2016, Kreis was hired by Orlando City to replace outgoing inaugural coach Adrian Heath.
 At Orlando City, he reunited with two of his assistant coaches, Miles Joseph and C. J. Brown, and led the club to its first win in two months during his first game in charge.

 On June 15, 2018, Kreis was released by Orlando City.